itsjavi/itsjavi.github.io/BACKERS.md

 <h1 align="center">Sponsors & Backers</h1>

-The ongoing development of all open source projects by [Javi Aguilar](https://github.com/itsjavi) like [Farbelous](https://github.com/farbelous) and [Capsule Monsters](https://github.com/capsulemonsters) is possible entirely thanks to the support of these awesome backers.
+The ongoing development of all open source projects by [Javi Aguilar](https://github.com/itsjavi) like all projects in [Farbelous](https://github.com/farbelous) and [Capsule Monsters](https://github.com/capsulemonsters) is possible entirely thanks to the support of these awesome backers.